 Christmas Eve Box Tradition and Ideas

-After we spend the evening with my family eating soup bowls, singing our favorite Christmas songs, my own little family will head home to have our own Christmas Eve time together!
-For years we’ve done the traditional Christmas Eve PJ’s, but I decided to mix that up a bit with the Christmas Eve Box.
+After we spend the evening with my family eating soup bowls and singing our favorite Christmas songs, our little family heads home to enjoy our own Christmas Eve time together.
+For years we did the traditional Christmas Eve pajamas, but eventually I decided to mix things up a bit with a Christmas Eve Box.

-As a kid, I was always begging the parents to let us open a present early.
-So, why not make it a tradition and set aside some family-oriented items for a Christmas Eve box?
-A Christmas Eve Box is a fun tradition where the family opens a box together and enjoys fun things to share with each other!
-You can wrap everything up if you want to, or just leave them unwrapped inside the big box.
+As a kid, I was always begging my parents to let us open a present early — so why not make it a tradition?
+A Christmas Eve Box is a fun way for the family to open something together and enjoy simple, meaningful activities the night before Christmas.
+You can wrap everything inside if you want, or simply place the items unwrapped in one big box.

-You can use whatever you want to hold the items, a bag, a box, a chest, etc. It doesn’t have to be the same each year.
-If you want a durable box that you could use year after year, consider a Bankers Box.
-Just find something big enough that you would be able to fit a variety of things in.
-Reinforce the seams and edges with tape, then wrap it in a nice Christmas paper.
+You can use whatever you want to hold the items — a bag, box, basket, or chest.
+It doesn’t even have to be the same container every year.
+If you want something durable that can be reused year after year, a Bankers Box works great.
+Just reinforce the seams with tape and wrap it in festive Christmas paper.

 Christmas Eve Box Ideas